PrometheanDissident/prometheandissident.github.io/pages/psychology.md

 ### The Emergence of Morality in Social Groups

+There are a number of different perspectives on morality which often aim to answer differing questions but also look at differing aspects of human psychology and social relations and what is required for communities to fluorish.
 According to the primatologist Frans de Waal, morality's defining traits which include empathy, reciprocity, reconciliation and consolation, can be seen in many animals, most particularly in primates.
 Empathy is an automatic response seen in human infants, dogs and apes.
 This most likely originates with parents' care but extends beyond parent-child relationships.
 Both chimps and capuchins will work with other members of their groups to reach a common goal even if there is no immediate reward.
 In order to preserve important relationships, chimps will engage in friendly reunions after a conflict, similar to the way a married couple or good friends might reconcile after a conflict.
 Consolation, defined as friendly contact and reassurance by an uninvolved third party after a conflict, is a behavior seen only in great apes and humans<ref>https://www.emory.edu/EMORY_REPORT/erarchive/2007/April/April%2016/DeWaal.htm</ref>.

+What is clear is that a lot of the fundamentals of human morality are universal, implying that the origins of morality are innate to some direct or indirect extent.
+Although the particulars have substantial cultural variation, a sense of fairness appears to be a human universal that has been shown to prevail in a wide variety of circumstances.
+Many highly cooperative nonhuman species also appear to have an aversion to inequity.
+The brown capuchin monkey responds negatively to unequal reward distribution in exchanges with a human experimenter.
+Monkeys refused to participate if they witnessed a conspecific obtain a more attractive reward for equal effort, an effect amplified if the partner received such a reward without any effort at all.
+This supports the notion of an early evolutionary origin of inequity aversion<ref>https://www.emory.edu/LIVING_LINKS/publications/articles/Brosnan_deWaal_2003.pdf</ref>.

+Jonathan Haidt's Moral Foundations Theory attempts to explain why despite vast differences across cultures, morality often has shared themes and similarities across populations by suggesting there are several innate psychological systems at the core of our “intuitive ethics”.
+The original framework identified five foundations that were strongly supported by evidence across various cultures<ref>https://moralfoundations.org/</ref>:
+- Care: Comes from ability to feel and dislike pain of others, underlies virtues of kindness, gentleness and nurturance
+- Fairness: Comes from reciprocal altruism, underlies virtues of justice and rights.
+- Loyalty: Active when people feel attached to coalitions, underlies patriotism and self-sacrifice for the group
+- Authority: Deference to prestigious authority figures and respect for traditions
+- Purity: Underlies idea that the body is a temple that can be desecrated by immoral activities and contaminants, underlies self-discipline, self-improvement, naturalness and spirituality

+Fairness was later split into equality and proportionality, which suggests that there exists six foundations.
+Other foundations that Haidt suggests could exist but didn't include in his theory consist of liberty, honor and ownership<ref>https://moralfoundations.org/</ref>.